mer4/SAMS2.0/README.md

-Paraolympics organization is a nonprofit that organizes the sports events in and around NJ.
+Paralympics organization is a nonprofit that organizes the sports events in and around NJ.